-The General Permit OKG010000 for Discharges from CAFOs in Oklahoma is available online at
+The General Permit OKG010000 for Discharges from CAFOs in Oklahoma is available online at the ODAFF website.

 Completing the Form

 Type or print, using uppercase letters, in the appropriate areas only.
 If you have any questions about this form, telephone ODAFF - AEMS Division at 405-522-5493 or 405-522-5495.